14 of the best dog-friendly beaches in the UK

 10. Big Sand Beach

-Big Sand Beach is a massive sandy beach and another example of the gorgeous seafronts the highlands are known for.
-It’s also on the North Coast 500, making it a fabulous seaside pit-stop when you’re exploring Scotland.
+If you couldn’t guess from the name, Big Sand Beach is a massive sandy beach and another example of the gorgeous seafronts the highlands are known for.
+It’s also on the North Coast 500, making it a fabulous seaside pit-stop whether you’re exploring Scotland or taking a dog friendly beach holiday.

-The beach’s size, unspoiled sands, scenery, and the fact there are no restrictions on dogs, make this one of the best dog-friendly beaches in the UK as well as one of the most beautiful.
+The beach’s size, unspoiled sands, scenery, and the fact there are no restrictions on dogs, make this one of the best dog friendly beaches in the UK as well as one of the most beautiful.
 Your dog is welcome to visit any time of the year, even at the height of summer, and they’ll love swimming in the clean blue water.

 Location: IV21 2DL